angadbajwa23/angadbajwa23/README.md

 **Talking about Personal Stuffs:**

-- 👯 I’m looking to collaborate on Deep Learning,Computer Vision and NLP projects 🤝;
+- 👯 I’m looking to collaborate on Data Science, Machine Learning and SOftware Development Projects 🤝;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: angadisthere@gmail.com;